Qufu: Rail transport

-In 2015, plans were announced for the construction of a high-speed line from Qufu via Linyi to Huai'an within the next few years.
-If this project in implemented, it will make Qufu East a junction station.

 Road transport

 China National Highway 104 and China National Highway 327 both pass through Qufu.

 Monorail

 A 12 km, 12 station monorail to connect Qufu and Zoucheng began construction in the first half of 2017, however construction was halted.
 A 6.3 km section was due to be completed in January 2018 to allow for testing to commence.
 The complete line was originally due to open in 2018.
 As of July 2021 the local government hopes to complete the line.